KumariRupani/portfolio/README.md

   A simple browser-based multiplayer arcade game with keyboard controls, built using JavaScript and HTML Canvas.

 - **Online Course Engagement Analyzer**
-  A data analysis project using Python and Pandas to uncover engagement patterns on online learning platforms.
+  A data analysis project using MYSQL s to uncover engagement patterns on online learning platforms.

 ## 🌐 Live Website